XccelerateTech/FTSE-march-2019/conflict.md

-# I want to make a conflict happen wah so fun
+# I want to make a conflict happen wah Not actually so fun